nmoua90/Hoonigan/Git Tutorial Readme/Tutorial.md

 When you have both of the following:

-	**1. LOCAL REPOSITORY**
+			1. LOCAL REPOSITORY

-	**2. GITHUB REPOSITORY**
+			2. GITHUB REPOSITORY

 You can start editing files in your LOCAL REPOSITORY as needed

-When done, you'll want to save your changes

-In order to UPDATE YOUR LOCAL FILES, type the following:
+When done, you'll UPDATE YOUR LOCAL FILES, by typing the following:

 			git add .
 			git commit -m 'Add a message, that tells wht updates you did.'

-After you've updated your local files, PUSH the local updates onto YOUR GITHUB REPOSITORY
+Then PUSH the local updates onto YOUR GITHUB REPOSITORY via:

-To do this, type:

 			git push origin master